Noah Greifer Noah Greifer Noah Greifer

 Institute for Quantitative Social Science

-I currently reside in Cambridge, MA, but I grew up in Los Angeles, CA, and have lived in San Diego, CA, Portland, OR, and Durham, NC.
+I currently reside in Brooklyn, NY, but I grew up in Los Angeles, CA, and have lived in San Diego, CA, Portland, OR, Durham, NC, and Cambridge, MA.

 Interests